 Prefer remaining on terra firma?
 Consider an island stay.
 Lady Elliot Island, for example, is encircled by beds of staghorn, brain, and boulder corals, which you can swim to straight from the beach.
 The surrounding waters are packed with manta ray squadrons.

 If you’re on a tight schedule, the Whitsunday Islands provide an alternative reef experience closer to the mainland.
-Situated at the southern end of the Great Barrier Reef Marine Park, the islands make for a balmy refuge where you can intersperse snorkeling or diving trips with fine dining and spa treatments at your pick of first-class resorts.
+Situated at the southern end of the Great Barrier Reef Marine Park, the islands make for a balmy refuge where you can intersperse snorkelling or diving trips with fine dining and spa treatments at your pick of first-class resorts.

 Get me there: You can snorkel on the Great Barrier Reef on a trip that takes in some of Australia’s headline landscapes.